Key takeaways:

 If you take an extra dose of hydroxyzine by mistake, it’s unlikely to be an issue.
 The most common symptom you’ll experience is excessive drowsiness.

 But large amounts of hydroxyzine can be more serious.
-You may have nausea, vomiting, and uncontrolled shaking.
+You may experience nausea, vomiting, and uncontrolled shaking.
 Hallucinations, abnormal heart rhythms, and coma are also possible.
 To avoid this, don’t take more hydroxyzine than recommended by your prescriber.
 And keep your medication out of reach and away from children to prevent an accidental overdose.

 If you or your child might have taken too much hydroxyzine, contact Poison Control online or by phone at 1-800-222-1222.
 If you notice any symptoms described above, seek emergency care right away.